Jayman3k/py_PHIsim3_projects/README.md

 <img src="doc/PHIsim_workflow.png" alt="Phisim workflow" width="400"/>

 The parallelization framework aims to automate these tasks.
 There are a lot of degrees of freedom here, so there are quite a few things to set up before we have a fully contained simulation object.
+I'll go over them step by step in the next sections:

 ### 1. Creating a flexible `device_file`